 [Translated from original post: “¿SOLA?”]

-When I reach the top and lie on the grass and I feel my breathing slowly settling down as I place my hands on my chest.
+I wasn’t “alone” when I decided to spend an hour walking up a hill to watch the sun set over the city of Edinburgh.When I reached the top and lie on the grass and I feel my breathing slowly settling down as I place my hands on my chest.
 My lungs filled with fresh air.
 Free air.
 As free as I am in that moment.

+Not even, when I hiked Mount Tatra for nine hours, just to get a sight of an elegant, gray, frozen lake surrounded by snow capped mountains.
 My thoughts, my reflections, my few years keep me company.
 Everything I want to do and see.
 The person I was and sometimes can’t remember; the person I am and the one I’m turning into.

-The memory of my grandfather holds my hand as I find, hidden in a small, narrow street, a house selling ceramic statues that look just like the pictures he would draw before time grabbed him by the hand.
+I was accompanied by the warm smell of recently baked bread on the streets of Istanbul and the low murmur of people waking up to get to work.
+The memory of my grandfather held my hand when I found, hidden in a small, narrow street, a house selling ceramic statues that look just like the pictures he would draw before time grabbed him by the hand.

 I’m accompanied by my memories: many good and some bad.
 All part of the unending puzzle that I continue to put together within and without.